 Requests for Funding

-The Center for the Study of Europe regularly funds faculty in their pursuits to accomplish their three basic responsibilities in the areas of: research, teaching and citizenship.
+The Center for the Study of Europe offers funding to help faculty members in three basic areas of their work: research, teaching, and citizenship.

 Every year, CSE awards a number of Faculty Research Grants of approximately $1,500–4,000.
 During the 2013–14 academic year, CSE will particularly focus awards on travel expenses, with plans to award ten airfare grants of $1,500 each.
 The deadline for grant proposals is 1 October 2013.
 Please visit the Faculty Research Grants page for more information.

 In addition to Faculty Research Grants, CSE also offers funding for a number of Europe-related activities.
 Faculty interested in receiving funding for the 2013–14 academic year should complete the funding application template and submit applications to Lora Cook at firstname.lastname@example.org by 1 October 2013.
 Funding is available for activities in the following categories:

 Course Development: CSE has funding to support the development of new Europe-focused courses that could be taught on campus by the end of 2015.
 Mini-grants ranging from $500–2,500 are available for faculty who develop a course syllabus by 1 July 2014 and receive a commitment to teach the course at least once by fall 2015.
 Inter-disciplinary proposals and course collaborations across two or more departments are especially encouraged.

 Language across the Curriculum: CSE can support the enrichment of regular BYU courses.
 Models vary, but past courses have offered a sub-set of students the chance to read and debate course materials or write some assignments in a European language they already speak.
 Grants range from $200–1,000, depending on the number of students and the intensity of the language sub-section.
 These grants are only appropriate to enrich courses otherwise taught in English.